Battered Monti may still be key player in Italy vote

 ROME Prime Minister Mario Monti has put his image as an independent technocrat at risk by joining the hurly-burly of Italy's election campaign but investors hope he will retain a key role in government after the vote, whatever the outcome.

-Monti's centrist bloc is expected to come a lowly fourth in this weekend's election, which polls suggest will be won by the centre-left, but it may still be needed to help form a stable government.
+Monti's centrist bloc is expected to come a lowly fourth in the election on Sunday and Monday, which polls suggest will be won by the center-left, but it may still be needed to help form a stable government.

 Whatever happens, the former economics professor will be remembered for helping to save Italy from a perilous debt crisis thanks to his personal credibility and decisive action to shore up public finances.